Circus animals like big cats, elephants, and bears have all suffered in the name of entertainment throughout the years.

 Circus animals are abused, tortured, and mistreated from an early age.
 No matter how “humane” some circuses say they are, no wild animal should spend its life in a cage, performing tricks for humans’ amusement.

 Elephants, bears, lions, and tigers deserve the right to a free life in the wild, away from handlers’ abuse.
+And we shouldn’t overlook the animal cruelty in zoos, too.

 Do circuses still have animals?